tuanemdev/ViewIsComming/README.md

 It provides a rich collection of powerful, custom `Transition` effects, empowering developers to easily implement smooth, unique, and complex entrance and exit animations for their Views.

+> **Inspired by**: Transition effects are inspired and adapted from [GL Transitions](https://gl-transitions.com/) -
+> a collection of GLSL transitions, reimplemented for SwiftUI using Metal shaders.

 ---

 ## ✨ Features